Overview

 Action

 An Action is a component that processes the data and executes specific operations.
-It can use an expression to determine if it should execute and can analyze input data using generative AI or simple object detection.
+It can use an expression to determine if it should execute and analyze input data using generative AI or simple object detection.
 Additionally, notifications via Slack, LINE Notify, or email are also performed by Actions.
 The following Actions are available:

 The output of each Action can also be sent to another Channel.